 - In the Open dialog box, select the file you want to link and click Open.

 The file is copied inside the selected folder.
-RoboHelp notifies that the copied file is linked to the original file.
-A green arrow precedes the copied file in the Contents panel, indicating in-sync status.
+RoboHelp notifies that the copied/project file is linked to the original/source file.
+A green arrow precedes the project file in the Contents panel, indicating in-sync status.

-To remove the link between the copied and original versions, right-click the topic or click against it, and click Remove Link.
-This also removes the arrow preceding the copied file in the Contents panel.
+To remove the link between the project and source versions, right-click the topic or click against it, and click Remove Link.
+This also removes the arrow preceding the project file in the Contents panel.

 Right-click or click against a topic and hover over Locate in TOC.

 RoboHelp displays the TOCs to which the topic belongs.
 Click the TOC in which you want to locate the topic.